Mamadou Jobe: Career

 Jobe came through the Cambridge United youth team and impressed manager Mark Bonner during pre-season training enough to start the 2021–22 campaign as the senior team's third-choice centre-back.
 He his first-team debut on 31 August 2021, in a 4–1 victory over Oxford United at the Abbey Stadium in the EFL Trophy.
 On 3 September 2021, he joined St Neots Town of the Southern League Division One Central on loan.
 On 4 December 2021, he joined National League South club Concord Rangers on loan.
 On 16 December 2022, Jobe joined National League South side St Albans City on loan for the remainder of the 2022-23 season.
 In January 2023, he joined National League club Maidstone United on loan.

+In November 2023, he joined National League club Gateshead on loan until 2 January 2024.
+With his initial deal having expired, the deal was extended until 14 February 2024.
+His deal was extended to the end of the season on 17 February 2024, scoring his first goal for Gateshead on the same day, opening the scoring in a 4–2 win away at Wealdstone.
+On 23 March 2024, Jobe was recalled by Cambridge.

+Ahead of the 2024–25 season, Jobe ruptured his anterior cruciate ligament while doing physical conditioning work prior to pre-season.